Heat, work, and fluctuations in a driven quantum resonator: Power and heat

 The change of the resonator energy then reads

 where we have used that $ \text{tr} \{\partial_t \hat \rho(t)\}=0$ because of trace conservation.
 We can also identify the injected power

 and the heat that flows into the resonator

 In Fig.~\ref{fig:fig3}, we show the power and the heat corresponding to the three drives in Fig.~\ref{fig:fig2}, focusing on a single value of the coupling to the environment.
 For the square-wave drive, the sharp pulses in the power lead to an abrupt change of the resonator temperature, which is followed by heat being transmitted into the reservoir or absorbed from it, depending on the temperature difference.
 A similar behavior can be observed for the two other drives.
+The clear separation between power pulses and subsequent heat flow highlights a temporal ordering of work and dissipation, which is a key ingredient in thermodynamic cycles.
+In particular, the results suggest how specific driving protocols can be engineered to maximize work extraction before dissipation sets in, which is relevant for optimizing finite-time heat engines.